 You can elect to contribute up to $5,000 annually to your Dependent Care FSA if you are married and filing a joint return or if you are a single parent; $2,500 per year if you are married and filing separately.

-You must enroll in the FSA for every year you want to participate.
+You must enroll in this plan for every year you want to participate.

-Dependent Care FSA funds are available only as they are deposited in your account.
+Dependent Care FSA funds are available only as payroll deductions occur and funds are deposited into your account.

 After paying for an eligible expense, you can submit an expense claim form to be reimbursed from your account.